 Of course, it only works if you’re offering a membership site, software app, or a similar product.
 A free sample, though, can work for other products.

-To create a lead magnet, you need lead magnet ideas.
+To set up a lead magnet, you need lead magnet ideas.
 Lots of them.

 Earlier, I mentioned Hubspot’s analysis of its 2017 lead magnets.
 Of the more than 130 lead magnets produced and offered, just 10 generated more than 75 percent of engagement.